—Gen. George Patton

 Share Vision, Goals and Direction

-Managers are suggested to involve their team members into organization’s mission, objectives or strategic plans.
+Managers are suggested to involves their team members into organization’s mission, objectives or strategic plans.
 Ask employees to share their input and listen to their opinions carefully.
 This will make them feel independent and accountable.

 Also, involve them in goal setting on the department level and share the goals and direction for the team.
 When people are involved in their goal setting process, they are more likely to accomplish better results.